Fire Retardant PIR Panels

 Fire Retardant PIR panels function as composite insulated building elements:

-The PIR foam core reduces heat transfer and contributes to fire retardant behaviour compared to conventional PUR foam.
+The PIR foam core reduces heat transfer and contributes to fire retardant behaviour.

 The metal facings provide structural rigidity and surface protection.